ANC orders Zuma to step down as South African president

 But since mid-November when Ramaphosa emerged as a real ANC leadership prospect, economic confidence has started to pick up.
 The rand - a telling barometer of Zuma's fortunes - has gained more than 15 percent against the dollar over that period.

-Since becoming president in 2009, Zuma has been dogged by scandal.
-He is fighting the reinstatement of 783 counts of corruption over a 30 billion-rand (now $2.5 billion) government arms deal arranged in the late 1990s when he was deputy president.
+Zuma himself engineered the ouster of former President Thabo Mbeki in 2008 shortly after taking the helm of the ANC.
+Mbeki was also "recalled" by the party, ending a nine-year rule marked by economic growth but marred by accusations of abuse of power that he denied.

-(Additional reporting by Olivia Kumwenda-Mtambo; Writing by Ed Cropley and James Macharia; Editing by Andrew Heavens)
+(Additional reporting by Olivia Kumwenda-Mtambo; Writing by James Macharia and Ed Cropley; Editing by Andrew Heavens)